AkitikKir/aiza-ide/README.md

 # Aiza IDE

-Aiza IDE is a cross-platform development environment for Vibe Coding, built with Kotlin and Jetpack Compose Multiplatform.
+Aiza IDE is a cross-platform development env for Vibe Coding, built with Kotlin and Jetpack Compose Multiplatform.
 It features an integrated AI coding agent powered by the Aiza API.

 ## Features